 Courchevel Moriond 1650, France

-Set on the slopes at Courchevel Moriond 1650, Portetta is a superb ski-in ski-out hotel for a luxury family ski vacation with an exclusive Scott Dunn mini children's club.
+Set on the slopes at Courchevel Moriond 1650, Portetta is a superb ski-in ski-out hotel for a luxury family ski vacation with an exclusive Scott Dunn Explorers kids club.
 There are also four catered luxury mountain lodges with their own spas.

 At a Glance